-Combustion in porous burners differs significantly from free flames due to two main factors namely high surface area of the porous media resulting in efficient heat transfer between the gas and the solid, and fine mixing of fuel and oxidant in porous media which in turn increases effective diffusion and heat transfer in the gas phase.
-In the upstream region of the combustion zone, heat is transferred from solid phase to inlet fuelair mixture that consists preheating and in the downstream, heat of combustion is transferred from hot gas products to solid phase which in turn is radiated to its surroundings [1].
-This radiative converter has been applied to various industrial furnaces and has attained remarkable energy saving and enhancement [2], [3].
+Combustion in porous burners differs significantly from free flames due to two main factors including the high surface area of the porous media resulting in efficient heat transfer between the gas and the solid, and well mixing of fuel and oxidant in porous media increasing effective diffusion and heat transfer in the gas phase.
+In the upstream region of the combustion zone, heat is transferred from solid phase to inlet fuelair mixture that makes preheating and in the downstream, heat of combustion is transferred from hot gas products to solid phase which in turn radiates to its surrounding [1].
+This radiative converter has been applied to various industrial furnaces and has attained and remarkable energy saving combustion enhancement [2], [3].
 Flames in porous media have higher burning velocities and leaner flammability limits than open flames.
-These effects are the consequence of a phenomena named "excess enthalpy combustion", where thermal energy that is generated in the combustion zone is transferred by radiation and conduction through the solid matrix to the unburned gases [4].
+These effects are the consequence of phenomena named "excess enthalpy combustion" [4], where thermal energy that is generated in the combustion zone is transferred by radiation and conduction through the solid matrix to the unburned gases.

-For the first time, the application of porous media in thermal systems, a study by Echigo showed that with an appropriate choice of optical thickness of the permeable media, up to 60 percent of the non-radiating gas energy can be saved due to energy conversion from gas enthalpy to thermal radiation [5].
+For the first time, in the field of using porous media in thermal systems, a study by Echigo [5] showed that with an appropriate choice of optical thickness of the permeable media, up to 60 percent of the non- radiating gas energy can be saved due to energy conversion from gas enthalpy to thermal radiation.
 The essential assumptions introduced in that study are that the system is one-dimensional and steady and scattering in the porous medium is negligible.
-Wang and Tien extended Echigo's analysis by introducing the effect of radiation scattering in the analysis [6].
-They demonstrated that radiation scattering has an important effect on the effectiveness of the energy conversion system.
+Wang and Tien [6] extended Echigo's analysis by taking the effect of radiation scattering in the analysis.
+They demonstrated that the radiation scattering has important effect on the effectiveness of the energy conversion system.

-Tong and Sathe analyzed a PRB one-dimensional (1-D) solution.
-They used a 1-D conduction, convection and radiation model, while combustion was treated as a spatially dependent heat generation zone [7].
+Tong and Sathe [7] analyzed a PRB considering onedimensional (1-D) solution.
+They used a 1-D conduction, convection and radiation model, while combustion was treated as a spatially dependent heat generation zone.
 For radiative part, they used spherical harmonic method.
 Numerical results showed that the radiative output from a porous burner depends strongly on optical properties of porous layer.
-Echigo et al. investigated the use of porous media for combustion augmentation by considering a heat generation zone inside a porous medium [8].
-They realized that the energy recirculated by radiation preheated the combustion mixture, resulting in significant combustion augmentation.
+Echigo et al. [8] investigated the use of porous media for combustion augmentation by considering a heat generation zone inside a porous medium.
+They realized that the energy recirculation by radiation preheated the combustion mixture, resulting in significant combustion augmentation.

-Sathe and Tong extended their earlier work by considering the actual combustion phenomena instead of constant heat generation zone [9].
+Sathe and Tong [9] extend their earlier work by considering the actual combustion phenomena instead of constant heat generation zone.
 They found that for maximizing radiant output, the optical depth should be large and the flame should be stabilized near the center of porous medium.

-Mital et al. proposed a two section burner [10].
+Mital et al. [10] proposed a two section burner.
 The downstream layer was found to absorb heat from the hot products and redistribute it; only a small portion of the radiation was transported to the upstream section of the burner due to the small pore diameter of upstream section.
 The upstream section absorbed radiation at the interface of the two sections, which aided in stabilizing the flame.
-Fu et al. investigated the thermal performance of porous radiant burners [11].

-Considering an axisymmetric two-dimensional model.
+Fu et al. [11] investigated the thermal performance of porous radiant burners with considering an axisymmetric two-dimensional model.
 The results were compared with available experimental data for the purpose of model validation.
 Parametric calculations were performed using the model to improve understanding of the phenomena.